Skip to content

 Family history

-If you want to find out more about your ancestors connected with the Freedom of the City, or simply learn more about your family's past, email the London Metropolitan Archives at LMA Enquiries.
+If you want to find out more about your ancestors connected with the Freedom of the City, or simply learn more about your family's past, contact The London Archives.